Are Lentils Good for You? 8 Reasons to Eat More Lentils

 Good Source of Plant-Based Protein

-Boasting 18g of protein per one cup of cooked lentils makes them an amazing protein source for vegans and vegetarians.
+Boasting 18g of protein per one cup of cooked lentils makes them an amazing plant-based protein source for vegans and vegetarians.

 Rich in Dietary Fiber